-If you’re over the city life, the Waitakere Ranges and Piha Beach are almost literally in your backyard.
-Around an hours drive to the northwest of Auckland, New Zealand you’ll be immersed in thick native forest, surrounded by surf, and have rushing waterfalls to explore.
+If you’re over the city life, there are some great Piha walks and beaches to visit!
+Around an hour’s drive to the northwest of Auckland, New Zealand, you’ll be immersed in thick native forest, surrounded by surf, and have rushing waterfalls to explore.

 I LOVED this little pocket of New Zealand’s North Island and with just a couple days you can see everything on this list.

 Don’t lose this!
 Click to pin it now.

-There are plenty of beautiful Waitakere Range walks and they are just outside the city.
+There are plenty of beautiful walks in Piha, and they are just outside the city.
 The best part is everything on the list here is something free you can do from Auckland.
 I did everything on this list in about two days.

 Mercer Bay Track Walk in Piha